RyanGor/ryangor.com/content/posts/how-to-cure-allergies.md

 		* *Urtica dioica (15g)*
 * 400 mg of Magnesium bisglycinate before bed and 1 hour from other medications ([Noah's Natural Foods](https://www.noahsnaturalfoods.ca/canprev-magnesium-bis-glycinate-200-bonus-90-30-veg-caps/))

-After 2 weeks of starting:
+After 2 weeks of starting treatment add the following:

-* Probiotics - HMF Forte - 2 caps/day
+* 2 Capsules of HMF Forte Probiotics per day ([Herbie's Herbs](https://www.noahsnaturalfoods.ca/genestra-hmf-powder-60-g/))

+The reason for this is that we want to get the digestive system healthy again to make the absorption of the probiotics most impactful.

 ## Share your thoughts